 You don’t need to impress anyone with fancy gimmicks, gifts, or incentives.
 Your customers and partners are busy people (as are you).
 They don’t have time to participate in anything that doesn’t help them drive their business.
 That should be your focus.
 Executives attend these meetings when they are well-organized, focused, and digestible (short, and easy to engage in).
-That’s why the 60 or 90 minute time allotment works.
+That’s why the 60 or 90 minute time allotment works for virtual CAB meetings.
 The best gift you can offer is your time and willingness to listen.
 They have a lot to tell you.

 9) Plan for 2023 now

 Unfortunately, the pandemic and the implications on business travel and social distancing will continue well into 2022.
 All we know for certain is that flexibility will also be important in 2023.
 If you have not engaged your CAB or PAB in the past two years, doing so now should be a priority.
 Your competitors are likely having these strategic virtual conversations.
 You are at a disadvantage if your aren’t.
 Waiting for things to get back to “normal” where you can meet face-to-face in a 5-star hotel for a day is not your best option.
 The good news is that the virtual CAB and PAB model works when best practices are followed.
 The model will continue to be refined as people get more comfortable with this format.
 Eventually, face-to-face meetings will be come back.
 But waiting it out is risky for your business.

 10) Don’t go it alone

-Take advantage of a skilled facilitator who can help you plan your entire virtual advisory board program (virtual, in-person, or perhaps a combo of each type of meeting) and set the pace for your team.
+Take advantage of a skilled facilitator who can help you plan your entire advisory board program (virtual, in-person, or perhaps a combo of each type of meeting) and set the pace for your team.
 I work as an extension of the CEO’s staff to connect the dots between what we learn at Advisory Board meetings and a company’s vision/strategy/planning priorities.